-HMRC collects £560 million in one year from offshore tax avoidance
+HMRC collects £560 million in 1yr from offshore tax avoidance

 HMRC collects £560 million in one year from targeting those with undeclared offshore tax liabilities, HMRC’s much talked about powers under the Requirement to Collect rules with the increased possibility of criminal prosecution came into effect on 30 September 2018, with those individuals with unpaid offshore tax coming under investigation.

 The results are already positive from the historic focus on tax compliance with respect to offshore assets, and HMRC’s Offshore, Corporate and Wealthy unit have collected £560 million from 827 British taxpayers in the last year.
 This is a significant increase from the 2016/17 tax year where only £325 million was recovered.